mmiz02/portfoliomachinelearning/mlcollab-disc2.md

 ### Week 1 - My Initial Post

-In my initial post, i examined both the advantages and risks of AI-generated writing, based on Hutson (2021).
+In my initial post, I examined both the advantages and risks of AI-generated writing, based on Hutson (2021).
 I argue that AI writers provide clear benefits at an administrative level, particularly in improving efficiency, automating repetitive tasks, and generating content quickly.
 These strengths align with key goals in machine learning, such as optimisation and scalability (Pokhrel & Banjade, 2023).

-However, I smephasised a fundamental limitation: AI systems rely on statistical relationships between words rather than true understanding.
+However, I emphasised a fundamental limitation: AI systems rely on statistical relationships between words rather than true understanding.
 As a result, they can produce outputs that appear coherent but may be inaccurate or biased.
 While increasing model size can improve performance, I argued that they cannot be infinitely increased to capture all possible patterns or to be able to replicate human beings (Hutson, 2021).

 I also discussed how these limitations become more significant in areas such as journalism and education, where accuracy and critical interpretation are essential.
 Additionally, I highlighted the growing concern that students may rely overtly on AI tools, potentially reducing independent research and critical thinking skills (Larson et al., 2024).